MicrosoftDocs/cpp-docs/docs/standard-library/thread-class.md

 Prior to Windows 11 and Windows Server 2022, on systems with more than 64 logical processors this number is capped by the number of logical processors in a single group.
 For more information, see [Processor Groups](/windows/win32/procthread/processor-groups).

 Starting with Windows 11 and Windows Server 2022, applications are no longer constrained by default to a single processor group.
 Instead, processes and their threads have processor affinities that by default span all processors in the system, across multiple groups on machines with more than 64 processors.
-So the number of threads concurrently executing on hardware is not limited to 64, but is instead limited by the number of logical processors in the system.
+The number of threads concurrently executing on hardware isn't limited to 64, but is instead limited by the number of logical processors in the system.

 ## <a name="id_class"></a> `id` class